Stade de la Meinau

-The Stade de la Meinau ([stad də la mɛno]), commonly known as "La Meinau", is a football stadium in Strasbourg, France.
+The Stade de la Meinau ([stad də la mɛno]), commonly known as "la Meinau", is a football stadium in Strasbourg, France.
 It is the home ground of RC Strasbourg and has also hosted international matches, including one game of the 1938 World Cup, two games of Euro 1984 and the final of the Cup Winners' Cup in 1988.
-La Meinau has also been used as a venue for concerts and a mass by John Paul II in 1988.
+La Meinau has also been used as a venue for concerts and a Mass by John Paul II in 1988.
 The stadium is owned by the Strasbourg municipality and is rented by the RC Strasbourg.

 History

-On 1 April 1914, as Strasbourg was still part of Germany following the Franco-Prussian War, RC Strasbourg, then called FC Neudorf, signed a 300 Deutsche Mark lease to use the Haemmerlé Garten, essentially a pitch surrounded by the woods in the then mainly rural district of Meinau.
+On 1 April 1914, as Strasbourg was still part of Germany following the Franco-Prussian War, RC Strasbourg, then called FC Neudorf, signed a 300 Mark lease to use the Haemmerlé Garten, essentially a pitch surrounded by the woods in the then mainly rural district of Meinau.
 This would eventually serve as the ground where the stadium was constructed.
 Between 1906 and 1914, the pitch had been used by another team, FC Frankonia, and several lawsuits were necessary to evict that team from the ground.
 Construction eventually proceeded and was completed in 1921 with a capacity of 30,000.
 During the 1938 FIFA World Cup, La Meinau hosted a first-round game that saw Brazil eliminate Poland 6–5 after extra-time thanks to a hat-trick by Leônidas who scored one of the first bicycle kicks in the history of football.

 In the four decades that followed, the facility was left essentially untouched.
 When France won the right to host the European Championship with Strasbourg as a venue, La Meinau was rebuilt from the ground up at a cost of just over FRF 120 million.
 It became a compact, fully rectangular stadium with quarter-corners between the four main stands (North, South, West and East), not unlike Dortmund's Westfalenstadion.
 Inaugurated on April 18, 1984, two months before the Euro, La Meinau hosted a record 44,566 for the first-round match between West Germany and Portugal match (0–0).
 The stadium remained state-of-the-art through the 1980s and hosted the 1988 UEFA Cup Winners Cup final that saw K.V.
 Mechelen defeat Ajax Amsterdam 1–0.